defold/doc/docs/en/manuals/project-settings.md

 ### Collection

 #### Max Instances
-Max number of game object instances in a collection, `1024` by default.
+Max number of game object instances in a collection, `1024` by default. [(See information about component max count optimizations)](#component-max-count-optimizations).

 #### Max Input Stack Entries
 Max number of game objects in the input stack, `16` by default.